What should you do if you’ve been left out of a Will or you’ve not been left what you thought you would receive?

 People often don’t realise that if they’re living with somebody but aren’t married or in a civil partnership and their partner dies without leaving a valid Will, they aren’t legally entitled to anything.

-Also of concern is of the minority who do make a Will, many fail to keep them up to date which could well mean the Will no longer reflects their true wishes.
+Many people fail to keep their Will up to date.
+This could well mean the Will no longer reflects their true wishes.

 So what can you do if you find:

 - You have been left out of a Will completely?

 - What you have been left does not adequately provide for your needs?